shashankmehta/shashankmehta.github.com/setup/index.md

 - [AirDroid](https://www.airdroid.com/) for moving files over WiFi

 ### Update Log
+5th September 2015
+- Moved to One Plus 2.
+- Added Rdio to various setups.
+Been using it for a month now
+- Switched Sublime to Atom

+28th June 2015
+- Removed [Sennheiser HD439](http://en-us.sennheiser.com/on-ear-headphones-audio-hd-439).
+Added ATH M50X.

 13th May 2015
 - Moved to MacBook Pro from the four years old Dell Inspiron 15R which was dual booting ElementaryOS Luna and Windows 8.
 - Removed ElementaryOS/Ubuntu specific apps like Banshee

-28th June 2015
-- Removed [Sennheiser HD439](http://en-us.sennheiser.com/on-ear-headphones-audio-hd-439).
-Added ATH M50X.